diwakardangwal7/enrollment/README.md

 				</configuration>
 </plugin>

 mvn clean install

 This will build the project as well as create a image for the application.

-Now push the created image in docker hub
+Now push the created image in docker hub by executing below command

 docker push diwakardangwal/myrepository:enrolv1

  ![alt text](screenshots/11.png)

-Create Docker Compose File so that 2 containers can communicate with each other
+Create Docker Compose File for creating 2 containers, one for app and other for mongo db

 create docker-compose.yml